hseager/you-are-merlin/README.md

 ## To do

+### v0.2

+- Better item stats (crit chance/multi/ lifegain on hit)
+- Split items into types like weapons, armor, utilities with unique stats
+- Inventory
+- Usable items
+    - Use items/potions during a battle loop
+- More types of encounters like puzzles and riddles etc
+    - Choice encounter with reward or damage
+- Display text rather than enemy stats

-### Ideas
+### later

-#### v1.0
+- Rewards (gold) and trade
 - Boss quote
 - chatGPT API
 - Chance for Run to fail
-- Usable items
-- Better item stats (crit chance/multi/ lifegain on hit)
-- Rewards (gold) and trade
 - Mini bosses for dungeons
 - Dungeon difficulty, more battles = better reward
-- More types of encounters like puzzles and riddles etc
-    - Choice encounter with reward or damage
-- Split items into types like weapons, armor, utilities with unique stats
-- Inventory
-- Multithreading attacks
-- Use items/potions during a battle loop
-- Display text rather than enemy stats

-#### later
 - Require key for main boss
 - Better visuals for life/attack